-- Rugby 7s became an Olympic sport in Rio 2016 and will be a top feature at the LA28 Games.
+- Rugby 7s is an Olympic sport and will be a top feature at the LA28 Summer Games.

-- SoCal is home to two Major League Rugby teams — San Diego Legion and Los Angeles Giltinis.
+- SoCal is home to a Major League Rugby team — San Diego Legion.

 - Rugby is a sport for all ages, genders, shapes, and sizes.